-The Rockefeller Tree will be lit every day from 6:00 am to Midnight through January 17, 2020..
+The Rockefeller Tree will be lit every day from 6:00 am to Midnight from Dec.
+1 through Jan.
+10; however, on New Year’s day the tree will be open for viewing until 9 p.m.
 On Christmas Day, the tree will be lit for 24 hours!
 Visit Rockefeller Plaza between West 48th and 51st Streets and Fifth and Sixth Avenues to experience a wonderful start to the holidays!

 Take Amtrak to the Rockefeller Tree Lighting